torbsd/torbsd.github.io/docs/obsd-bbb.md

 ###Summary###

-OpenBSD is well-supported on [ARM version 7 hardware](https://www.openbsd.org/armv7.html) such as the [BeagleBon Black](https://beagleboard.org/black/).
+OpenBSD is well-supported on [ARM version 7 hardware](https://www.openbsd.org/armv7.html) such as the [BeagleBone Black](https://beagleboard.org/black/).
 The AMX335x processor with 512MB of RAM is adequate for a Tor relay or bridge.
 As a small, fanless and low-power hardware platform, BeagleBone Blacks (BBB) are ideal for residential [Tor bridges](https://www.torproject.org/docs/bridges/).

 To minimize the need for frequent updates, this example will use the OpenBSD -stable branch, which is released on the first of May and November each year.
 Secuirty updates to the operating system are simple with the new [syspatch](http://man.openbsd.org/syspatch) tool.